mr-wellick/stock-market/README.md

 + Figure out how to add multiple lines to a FinancialsChart.
 + Rework UI
 + Start bundle splitting.
++ Ordinal scales in d3: "nice() isn't a method"
+    + Look over react components to make sure ordinal scales don't call the method nice().
+    + Don't forget to pass in padding argument when calling scaleFinder().getOrdinalScale(padding)

 # Disclaimer
 + Not intended to replace a financial advisor